ospray/hdospray/doc/compilation.md

 ## Superbuild on Linux/MacOS

-HdOSPRay contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building hdospray.
+OSPRay for Hydra contains a cmake superbuild script that builds external dependencies for you and is the recommended way of building OSPRay for Hydra.
 By default, this will also build usdview.

 ```